currybab/superzent/README.md

 - Extensions still use the upstream Zed marketplace.
 - Much of the editor and platform code still comes from upstream Zed and is intentionally kept close for easier maintenance.
+- The default app build is `lite + acp_tabs`.
+- `superzent` reuses selected ACP / `agent_ui` pieces to open external ACP chats in center-pane tabs.
-- The ACP roadmap is about external ACP agent tabs only.
-It does not mean bringing back Zed's own agent product surface.
+- That does not mean bringing back Zed's own docked agent panel, native text-thread surface, or hosted AI product flow in the default build.

 ## Project Docs